raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

 If we trace the code, we see that we made a copy when we invoked `oneToFive[0] = 'uno'`, because we can't make assumptions about the array provided to the constructor.
 We did not make a copy after `oneToFive[1] = "zwei"` or `oneToFive[2] = 'three'`, because we knew that we had our copy all to ourselves.

+We then invoked `oneToFive.slice(3)`.
+We didn't make a copy, but we noted that we were no longer safe, so then when we called `oneToFive[3] = 'for'`, we made another copy.
+We then were safe again, so invoking `oneToFive[4] = 'marun'` did not make a third copy.

 <div class="mermaid">
   graph TD
     a["[1, 2, 3, 4, 5]"]